Catherine22/Frontend-Development/README.md

 ### Redirect

-[Is there an advantage to using rel="canonical" over a 301 redirect?]
+[Is there an advantage to using rel= "canonical" over a 301 redirect?]

 > If you have access to header modification, use 301.
 If you don't, then use rel=canonical.